Temple Rodeph Torah: Where tradition meets innovation

 Our children’s services are free and open to the public.
 Please join us for Rosh Hashanah children’s services on Saturday, September 19 at 2:00 p.m., and for Yom Kippur at 2:00 p.m. on Monday, September 28.
-Links for these services will be provided here (coming soon).
+Use this link to access these children’s services.

 Anyone 35 years old or younger, or any active member of the US military, may request free High Holiday tickets via this form.
 Note that tickets must be requested by September 10, 2020.